PetoLau/jekyll-now/_posts/2016-11-28-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 ## [1] "R-squared:  0.955 , p-value of F test:  0"
 {% endhighlight %}

 You can see a nice summary of the linear model, but I will omit them now because of its long length (we have 54 variables).
-So I will show you only the two most important statistics: R-squared and p-value of F-statistic of the goodness of fit.
+So I'm showing you only the two most important statistics: R-squared and p-value of F-statistic of the goodness of fit.
 They seem pretty good.

 Let's look at the fitted values.